-- East Asian Studies - comprising Chinese, Japanese and Korean Studies.
+- East Asian Studies - comprising of Chinese, Japanese and Korean Studies.

-- Middle Eastern Studies - comprising Arabic, Persian, Hebrew and Semitic Studies.
+- Middle Eastern Studies - comprising of Arabic, Persian, Hebrew and Semitic Studies.

-- South Asian Studies - comprising Sanskrit and Pali Studies.
+- South Asian Studies - comprising of Sanskrit and Pali Studies.

-All of our students have access to outstanding resources at the Faculty library and through membership of Cambridge University Library.
-Our 'Research Environment' section contains further information about their collections, and specific resources are also listed in each language section.
+All of our students have access to the excellent resources held in the Faculty's library and through membership access to the outstanding collection held in the Cambridge University Library.
+Our 'Research Environment' section gives further information about the resources held in each language section.

 The Faculty participates in the ERASMUS scheme.
-Further information about the scheme is available below.
+Further information about this scheme can be found in the link below.